 Many years later, when I was settled in Canada and had entered my “collector” period, I successively encountered a number of engines from the same manufacturing source, including several more examples of the X-03.
 Both of the latter models appear to be just as serviceable as my original example had been, and I test-ran and flew the more “experienced” of the two for old time’s sake while preserving the other in seemingly un-run “as new” condition.
-Mounted in a "Dominator" or similar combat model, the Alag's very light weight resulted in a fine-performing model which could out-turn almost anything!
+Mounted in a "Dominator" or similar combat model, the Alag's very light weight and (dare I say it?) very sprightly performance resulted in a fine-performing model which could out-turn almost anything!

-Since my “flier” Alag performed very well indeed, I remained in complete ignorance of the contempt in which these engines were apparently held by a number of individuals!
-It was only when I began to write up my original article about the Alag engines in consultation with others that negative reports from other previous users began to emerge.
+Since my latter-day “flier” Alag followed the example set by its predecessors by performing very well indeed, I remained in complete ignorance of the contempt in which these engines were apparently held by a number of individuals!
+It was only when word got around that I had begun to write up my original article about the Alag engines that negative reports from other previous users began to emerge.

-My greatest reward for the considerable effort involved in the preparation of these articles is the receipt of additional information from readers following their initial publication.
-In the present instance, my late friend and colleague Ron Chernich and I were delighted to hear from our valued colleague Maris Dislers, who was able not only to provide us with additional documentation but also to point out several avenues for further research.
+The initial result of my renewed interest in the Alag range was the 2011 publication of an article on the late Ron Chernich's now-frozen “Model Engine News” (MEN) web-site.
+My greatest reward for the considerable effort involved in the preparation of such articles is the receipt of additional information from readers following their initial publication.
+In the present instance, my late friend and colleague Ron Chernich and I were delighted to hear from our good mate Maris Dislers, who was able not only to provide us with additional documentation but also to point out several avenues for further research.
 Our indebtedness to Maris cannot be overstated.
-The text of the original article was amended in accordance with the new information resulting from this contact, with the revised article appearing here on Ron’s now-frozen “Model Engine News” (MEN) web-site in May 2011.
+The text of the original article was amended in accordance with the new information resulting from this contact, with the revised article appearing here on MEN web-site in May 2011.

 So far so good – job done, or so we thought!
 However, there was much more to come!
-Maris would be the first to agree that even his contribution paled beside that of Hungarian resident Ferenc Somogyi (in Hungarian naming order, Somogyi Ferenc), an 86 year old retired mechanical engineer (in 2015) who is generally addressed by his English-speaking colleagues as Francis (an English rendering of Ferenc) but is known to his family and Hungarian friends by his nickname of Somi.
+Maris would be the first to agree that even his contribution paled beside that of Hungarian resident Ferenc Somogyi (in Hungarian naming order, Somogyi Ferenc), an 89 year old retired mechanical engineer (in 2018) who is generally addressed by his English-speaking colleagues as Francis (an English rendering of Ferenc) but is known to his family and Hungarian friends by his nickname of "Somi".
 At his request, I’ve referred to him as Somi throughout this updated article.

-After reading the article in its revised form with Maris’s suggestions incorporated, Somi was kind enough to contact me directly to provide a wealth of additional data and photographs as well as correct a number of errors, some of them significant.
+After reading the article in its revised form with Maris’s suggestions incorporated, Somi was kind enough to contact me directly to provide a wealth of additional data and photographs as well as correct a number of errors, some of them highly significant.
 The scope of the new information provided by Somi was such that a complete re-write of the article was unmistakeably necessary.
 The result was the text which follows.
-The original intention had been to replace the article on MEN with the revised text, but the tragic passing of Ron Chernich and the subsequent freezing of the MEN site has precluded this.
-Hence I have elected to publish the revised article here.
+The original intention had been to replace the article on MEN with the revised text, but the tragic passing of Ron Chernich in early 2014 and the subsequent freezing of the MEN site has precluded this.
+Hence I have been obliged to publish the substantially revised article here.

 In his professional career, Somi was the chief of the diesel engine department at the Ganz MÁVAG Wagon and Locomotive Factory.
 Accordingly, his primary focus was the development of full-sized railway diesel engines.
-However, from 1944 onwards he had become increasingly involved with the Hungarian modelling movement, initially as a competitor and member of the Hungarian Association of Modellers but later serving at various times as a model club president, competition jury member, model engine designer and ultimately Team Manager of various Hungarian, World and European Championship C/L speed teams competing in Sweden, England and the USA.
+However, from 1944 onwards he had become increasingly involved with the Hungarian modelling movement, initially as a competitor and member of the Hungarian Association of Modellers but later serving at various times as a model club president, competition jury member, event organizer, model engine designer and ultimately Team Manager of various Hungarian teams competing in National, European and World Championship C/L speed events, including World Championship meetings held in Sweden, England and the USA.

 This is the kind of contact that model engine historians like me dream about - there could be few individuals in a better position to comment upon our present subject.
 Many thanks indeed, my friend!!